The Barcelona ace finished a brilliant team move after the Inter man's early strike to ensure Alejandro Sabella's men head to Brazil with a victory

-Alejandro Sabella's men were comfortable throughout Saturday's encounter in Buenos Aeries, and will head to Brazil for the FIFA World Cup on the back of consecutive friendly victories, having defeated Trinidad and Tobago 3-0 on Wednesday.
+Alejandro Sabella's men were cruising throughout Saturday's encounter in Buenos Aeries, and will head to Brazil for the World Cup on the back of consecutive friendly victories, having defeated Trinidad and Tobago 3-0 on Wednesday.

 Argentina made a measured start and took the lead with the first meaningful effort as Alvarez's well-placed strike beat Vid Belec in the Slovenia goal.